rafaelanobre/rafaelanobre/README.md

 ### Hey there, I'm Rafaela 👋
 ## From designer and web designer to full stack developer

-🎓 Currently exploring technologies like <b>Vue.js</b>, while I'm expanding my knowledge and sharpening my hard and soft skills along the way.
+🎓 Currently exploring technologies like TypeScript and testing, while expanding my knowledge and improving my technical and soft skills along the way.

 ### My Languages and Tools: